 As research in neuroscience and imaging advances, we are able to see babies’ brains more clearly - even before they are born.
 This is improving our understanding of the brain and how it develops during the last few weeks of pregnancy.

 The third trimester of your pregnancy is from week 29 to week 40 – in other words, months seven, eight and nine.

 Find out more in our ‘Research’ section.
 This information about the possible effect of an early birth on children’s brain development potential can be found in the study by researchers Walsh JM et al.

 There are a number of reasons that babies may need neonatal intensive care when they are born, including breathing difficulties and infection.
 Every week that a baby is born closer to 40 weeks decreases their risk of having to spend time in intensive care.

-Intensive care admission may mean a few hours, a few days or even a few weeks where a baby needs to be separated from their mother to receive specialised medical care.
-This is an important time for bonding and establishing feeding, so minimising the risk of separation is of great importance.
+Babies may be sent to intensive care for a few hours, a few days or even a few weeks, which means that they are separated from their mother so that they can receive specialised medical care.
+The first days and weeks after birth are an important time for the mother and baby to bond and begin feeding patterns, so reducing the risk of separation is of great importance.

 These statistics are based on the collection of birth data in New South Wales for the period 2006 to 2015.

 We’re continuing to learn more about how being born early may affect babies later in life.
 Research is now linking early birth and a baby’s neurodevelopment with performance at school age.